offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | Gene / RNA C  |  110  |
 | ...           |  ...  |

-Biologists typically capture multiple snapshots to help identify which genes are influenced by / responsible for some change.
+Differential expression analysis is the process of capturing multiple snapshots to help identify which genes are influenced by / responsible for some change.
 The counts from each snapshot are placed together to form a matrix called a gene expression matrix, where each row in the matrix is called a gene expression vector.
 Gene expression matrices typically come in two forms:

  * A time-course gene expression matrix captures snapshots at different points in time.
 For example, the following gene expression matrix captures snapshots at regular intervals to help identify which genes are effected by a drug.
 Notice that the gene expression vector for B lowers after the drug is administered while C's elevates ...